pantheon-systems/documentation/source/_docs/eu-region.md

 ---
-title: Create a New Site in a Pantheon International Region
+title: Create a New Site in the Pantheon EU Region
-description: Learn how to get access to and launch sites in Pantheon's newest International Region: The European Union.
+description: Learn how to get access to and launch sites in Pantheon's Limited Availability European Union Region.
 tags: [create, regions]
 categories: []
 contributors: [edwardangert, rachelwhitton, ari]